 OneCard Replacement Charge: Upon enrollment, a student receives, at no cost, a photo-imprinted OneCard to be used as an identification badge, as a library card, and for building and elevator access.
 A student is required to wear the OneCard badge when on campus.
 If a OneCard is lost or stolen, a charge of $25 is assessed to replace the card.

-The Employee Deferred Payment (EDP) plan is available for non-executive format students.
+The Employee Deferred Payment (EDP) plan is available for non-international non-executive format students.
 Many employers offer employees a tuition reimbursement benefit.
 Because reimbursement is usually dependent upon the employee’s proof of grade completion, an EDP plan permits a non-executive format student’s allowable tuition payment to be deferred until the end of the semester.
 The enrollment fee for the plan is $50 per semester.
 The application form is available online at the Finance page of MyHU.

 Enrollment Status Determination and Financial Aid Payments: A student’s enrollment status is determined at the end of the Add/Drop Period.
 The student is charged the applicable tuition rate for the number of semester hours in which the student is enrolled.
 Federal student financial aid program assistance for which the student may be eligible is then calculated and paid, in accordance with regulations, based on the student’s enrollment status.

 Refund Policy for Traditional Semester Terms: A student who withdraws from the University prior to the end of the third week of the semester may be due a credit for the unearned portion of the tuition charge.